smastrom/react-email-autocomplete/README.md

 ### Custom onSelect callback

-You may have to invoke a callback (e.g. server email validation), everytime a suggestion is selected (either with mouse or keyboard):
+You may need to invoke a callback (e.g. server email validation), everytime a suggestion is selected (either with mouse or keyboard):

 ```ts
 type SelectData = {